1959 Facts, Fun Trivia and History

-Colonel William Rankin became the only known person to survive a fall through a cumulonimbus thunderstorm cloud and suffered from frostbite, welts, bruises, and severe decompression as a result of the 40-minute fall over North Carolina.
+Colonel William Rankin became the only known person to survive a fall through a cumulonimbus thunderstorm cloud.
+He suffered from frostbite, welts, bruises, and severe decompression as a result of the 40-minute fall over North Carolina.

-Everybody watched the biblical epic Ben-Hur their local theaters.
+Everybody watched the biblical epic Ben-Hur in their local theaters.

 Physics – Emilio Gino Segrè, Owen Chamberlain